-We also provide BBS generators for primes of length 32, 48, and 64 bits.
-While not cryptographically secure, these generators are expected to yield high quality pseudo-random bits at a modestly higher cost than Maple's built-in LCG.
+We also provide BBS generators for primes of length 10, 12, 15 and 16 decimal digits in length.
+While not cryptographically secure, these generators are expected to yield high quality pseudo-random bits at approximately the same cost as Maple's built-in LCG rand().
 This is about the best we can hope to achieve using modular arithmetic because all pseudo-random number generators which are linear functions are not cryptographically secure and the Blum-Blum-Shub generator, which computes $x^2 \mod n$, is the simplest (cheapest to compute) non-linear function.